2105-may24-devops/alex-project0/README.md

     To play simply type in the number of your choice and hit enter.
 ?
 How do I save my progress?
     As each decision is made, your character profile is automatically updated and saved.
 ?
+What are skill points for?
+    Many decisions sometimes require a skill roll to complete sucessfully, you can denote the corresponding skill required by the letter at the end of a skill based decision.
+        Strength: (s)
+        Agility: (a)
+        Cleverness: (c)
+?
 Can I change my skill points?
-    Once you create your character your skills can't be changed, except when resurrecting your character from the graveyard ?
+    When you create a character you can choose how your skills will be allocated.
+However, Once you create your character is created your skills can't be changed, except when resurrecting your character from the graveyard where you can respec your character.
+?
 Can I increase my skills?
     Certain decisions in the game can both increase and decrease your skills, making it sometimes easier and sometimes more challenging to succeed certain rolls.